 Two senolytic drugs, dasatinib and quercetin, are, for instance, U.S. FDA-approved for other indications but not specifically for eliminating senescent cells.
 As such, options are limited if you’re looking for a way to kill and clear senescent cells right now.
 The best option, then, appears to be to try to limit the occurrence of stress-induced prematurely senescent cells by reducing oxidative stress and the production and impact of reactive oxygen species (ROS).

 There are three key ways to reduce oxidative stress: limiting exposure to environmental pollutants with oxidizing properties; increasing levels of endogenous and exogenous antioxidants; stabilizing mitochondrial energy production and efficiency.
 These approaches encompass a two-prong approach comprising the prevention of ROS formation and quenching ROS with antioxidants.
-You can read more about ROS and ways to reduce oxidative stress here.

 And, as always, we’d love to hear from you via our contact form if you have questions or comments about cellular senescence, or if you have some killer photos of your zombie cell costume for Halloween.